-Refunds are based on the following schedule: Courses Scheduled for 9-16 Weeks For withdrawal during: 1st week of classes-100% of course fees
+Refunds are based on the following schedule: Courses Scheduled for 9-16 Weeks For withdrawal during:

-1st week of classes-100% of course fees 2nd week of classes-75% of course fees 3rd week of classes-50% of course fees 4th week of classes-25% of course fees 5th week of classes and after-No refund does not withdraw students from classes simply for failure to pay fees.
+1st week of classes-100% of course fees 2nd week of classes-75% of course fees 3rd week of classes-50% of course fees 4th week of classes-25% of course fees 5th week of classes and after-No refund don't just walk away from the class without officially withdrawing from the class or from the university; you will receive an F in any classes not dropped.
+The university does not withdraw students from classes simply for failure to pay fees.